-- 40.02 Employees who are members of the Committee shall be granted leave without loss of pay or receive straight time regular wages while attending meetings of the Joint Committee. - 40.03 Employees who are members of the Joint Committee shall be granted leave without loss of pay or receive straight time regular wages to participate in workplace inspections and accident investigations at the request of the Joint Committee pursuant to the WCB Industrial Health and Safety Regulations. - 40.04 Employees on the Joint Committee shall be reimbursed for all necessary and reasonable expenses incurred by them to attend meetings of the Joint Committee.
+- 41.02 Employees who are members of the Committee shall be granted leave without loss of pay or receive straight-time regular wages while attending meetings of the Joint Committee. - 41.03 Employees who are members of the Joint Committee shall be granted leave without loss of pay or receive straight-time regular wages to participate in OH&S committee meetings, workplace inspections and accident investigations at the request of the Joint Committee pursuant to the WCB Industrial Health and Safety Regulations. - 41.04 Employees on the Joint Committee shall be reimbursed for all necessary and reasonable expenses incurred by them to attend meetings of the Joint Committee.

-40.05 Training and Orientation
+41.05 Training and Orientation